frederic-perez/AmE-dictionary/data/dictionary.md

 __bop<sup>2</sup>__ _vt_ :four: To hit or strike.
 __bop<sup>3</sup>__ _vi_ :dart: _slang_ To move, go, or proceed. _I just bopped down to Boston for an action-packed 24 hours!_
 __borak__ _n_ Rubbish; nonsense.
-__borborygmi__ _n pl_ :astonished: [:scroll:: From the Greek verb _borboryzein_, which means “to rumble.”
+__borborygmi__ _n pl_ :astonished: [:scroll: From the Greek verb _borboryzein_, which means “to rumble.”
 It is believed that the Greek verb was coined to imitate the digestive noises made by a stomach.]
 Bowel noises caused by the gurgling of gas through the almost liquid contents of the small bowel as they are passed along by the process of peristalsis.
 __bordeline__ _n_ __2__ An indeterminate position between two conditions or qualities: _the borderline between friendship and love._
 __bordello__ _n_ :two: /bɔrˈdɛl oʊ/ A brothel.
 __border on__ _phr v_ To be very near to a particular quality, feeling, state, etc.